scheatkode/dotfiles/README.md

-Enough with the poor banter, this here is my meager attempt at keeping my dotfiles up to date in case of catastrophic system failures and following the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) paradigm.
-Being a sucker for the darker parts of the computer science culture, history, and discipline, I feel this is the perfect opportunity to learn a new paradigm.
+Enough with the poor banter, this here is my meager attempt at keeping my dotfiles up to date in case of catastrophic system failures and following the [literate programming](https://en.wikipedia.org/wiki/Literate_programming) paradigm; or simply being an enabler to myself for distro-hopping.
+Being a sucker for the darker parts of the computer science culture, history, and discipline, I feel this is the perfect opportunity to learn a new paradigm and discover newer, darker corners.

+But before you embark on this perilous adventure, *it's dangerous to go alone, take this*.

       .
       ├── assets/                 # Images and the such.
-      ├── etc/                    # System-wide configuration.
-      ├── src/                    # Unported, old configuration.
-      ├── config/                 # User configuration.
+      ├── config/                 # User configuration (maps to $XDG_CONFIG_HOME).
       │   ├── alsa/               # Alsa configuration.
       │   ├── awesome/            # Awesome Window Manager configuration.
       │   ├── btop/               # Btop system monitor configuration.